content-left-bg.png

 PERFORMANCE GROUP

 The Performance Group gives students who love to sing and perform an extra opportunity to be involved in choral work.
 Students from the Junior Choir and Senior Choir who demonstrate the ability to sing well, perform with expression, move rhythmically, and show commitment to the Music Program, are selected to join the Performance Group (Year 3 – 6).
-The main aim of the group is to provide entertainment of a high standard and have a lot of fun while they’re doing it!
+The main aim of the group is to provide entertainment of a high standard and have a lot of fun while they're doing it!
 The repertoire is a mixture of current pop songs to older classics.
 Opportunities for solos are given throughout the year.
-As it is a very popular group, number limits apply.
+As it is a very popular group, number limits apply (70 students).
 Rehearsals are held once a week before school in the Music Room.
 Fees apply.

 MUSIC PROGRAM OF EXCELLENCE - CHORAL DEVELOPMENT PROGRAM (CDP)

+Students in Year 4 – 6, who are accepted into the Junior and Senior Choir, are also offered a unique opportunity to participate in the CDP as part of Birkdale's Music Program of Excellence.
+The program has been specifically created to provide Birkdale students more advanced vocal training.
+This, in turn, allows choral work to include more diverse and complex repertoire.
 Developing the singing voice is a key focus of the CDP.
 Singing is a skill that requires highly developed muscle reflexes.
 Singing does not require much muscle strength but it does require a high degree of muscle coordination.
 Individuals can develop their voices further through the careful and systematic practice of both songs and vocal exercises.
-The group will work on developing techniques in breathing, tone, pitch, diction and harmony.
+The focus is on developing techniques in breathing, tone, pitch, diction and harmony.
+Students are invited into the program based on a selection criteria, which identifies students' suitability.
+Contracts are signed by students and parents indicating their commitment for the year.
+The program runs weekly during a lunch break.
+There are no fees associated with this program.

-INSTRUMENTAL PROGRAM…
+INSTRUMENTAL PROGRAM

 STRINGS PROGRAM: